-French doors come in a rather large range of sizes.
-The sizes are based on the ‘normal’ door size, so if your door frame is an irregular size, you’ll need to double check the measurement for your door.
+External French doors come in a rather large range of sizes.
+The sizes are based on the ‘standard’ door size, so if your door frame is an irregular size, you’ll need to double check the measurement for your door.

 French doors usually start at around 4ft but you can find them up to 10ft, so there is a large variety.
 Each individual door is generally between 20 and 72 inches, however doors are very rarely sold individually, they are sold in pairs.